wombleton/gitlaw-nz/acts/E/Employment Relations Act 2000.md

 *   (1) The court may take evidence on oath, and for that purpose any Judge, or any other person acting under the express or implied direction of the court or a Judge, may administer an oath.

-    (2) On any indictment for perjury it is sufficient to prove that the oath was administered in accordance with subclause (1).
+    (2) On any charge for perjury it is sufficient to prove that the oath was administered in accordance with subclause (1).

     Compare: 1991 No 22 s 126(2)(g), (h)

+    Schedule 3 clause 9(2): amended, on 1 July 2013, by [section 413][647] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 10 Party competent as witness